TrueSelph/email_action/README.md

 ### Step 2: Define Directives

 1. Specify directives for processing emails, such as moving to folders or marking as read.
+- Example:
+   - Move all emails from bank to the bank folder.
+   - Delete all emails from john_doe@gmail.com

 ### Step 3: Implement Custom Functions